July 03, 2018

 In this article, we’ll walk you through a checklist of steps to take both before and after a hurricane hits.

-Need an electrician ASAP?
+Need an electrician in Florida ASAP?

 To prepare your home for a hurricane and prevent having to replace major appliances, make sure you: